 Trans fats are found in highly processed foods or foods that contain hydrogenated oils (such as fried foods and baked goods).
-They can compromise cell membranes and cause all sorts of health issues, including a rise in bad cholesterol, a lowering of good cholesterol and a subsequent higher risk of heart disease.
+They can compromise cell membranes and cause all sorts of health issues and a subsequent higher risk of heart disease.
 It’s best to avoid trans fats altogether.

 Unsaturated fats are considered healthy fats.
 Polyunsaturated fats, such as Omega-3 and Omega-6, are known for their heart beneficial effects and anti-inflammatory benefits.
-Healthy sources of Omega-6 include vegetable oils, nuts, seeds, and meat, while fish, fish oils, walnuts, soybeans, and tofu are good sources of Omega-3.
+Healthy sources of Omega-6 include meat, white fish, and fish oils, are good sources of Omega-3.

 Omega-3 fatty acids are particularly useful in regulating the level of inflammation in the muscles.
 Inflamed muscles are common after exercise but if left untreated are sore, weaker and lack a full range of motion, all of which are critical for athletes.
 A diet that is low in Omega-3 but tipped to the more common Omega-6 not only fails to correct inflammation but may predispose your body towards it, preventing exercise recovery.